Goaltimate: History

 Goaltimate was invented by players of ultimate in Wellesley, Massachusetts.
 It was invented on Christmas Day around 1980, on hard-pack snow, after not enough players for ultimate showed up.
 It was originally played between the lower spars of a set of H-shaped football uprights.
-Jim Herrick, one of the Boston inventors, brought the game to San Diego, where it was first played between two trees on a grassy field in mission beach where the SpinOffs Ultimate team practiced in the early 1980s.
-Just as in Massachusetts, we played it 3on3 or 4on4 until enough people showed up to play Ultimate.
-The trees had large roots systems that made play around the goal treacherous as well as a low leafy canopy that's was not out of bounds and a sidewalk that was the back of the scoring “goal area”, which cut a diagonal and was quite slippery when wearing cleats.
-The parks department banned us from playing around the trees because we were tearing up the grass around the goal. further developed and replaced the uprights with a large hoop made with PVC pipes.
+Jim Herrick, one of the Boston inventors, brought the game to San Diego, where it was further developed and replaced the uprights with a large hoop made with PVC pipes.
 In 1999, Rick and Bibbi Conner, San Diego entrepreneurs with interest in the sport, subsidized a goaltimate tournament with a US$30,000 purse for the winners, inviting top players from competitive ultimate teams.
 The San Diego team took the prize, defeating a team from Boston in the finals.
 Through this introduction, the sport rapidly spread across the US as a pickup alternative to ultimate.

 In 2016, USA Goaltimate, the national governing body for the sport, was launched.